Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 Whether it's possessive behavior, refusal to being handled or house training issues, as long as the dog is under 25 pounds and acting unruly, it's all clumped under the "small dog syndrome" category.

 So what is this syndrome really?
 What I see, is a tiny dog in a big world.
 I put myself in the petite's dog's paws and try to imagine how it feels to walk around this big world.

-I see a big, scary world-- especially when you add on top of that lack of training and socialization, because many small dog owners think for some reason it's unnecessary, along with overprotective pet parents.
-Add this together and soon you'll have a recipe for behavioral problems.
+I see a big and scary world, especially when you add on top of that lack of training and socialization, because many small dog owners think for some reason it's unnecessary, along with overprotective pet parents.
+Add this together and soon you'll have a recipe for major behavioral problems.

 In the next paragraphs, I will share what I think it feels like being a tiny dog and how it can lead to behavioral issues.

 I'd venture that there is some consensus among my own group, dog trainers, that there are issues that crop up more often in small dogs.

 Many tiny dogs that appear aggressive are simply fearful.
 Understanding the world from a small dog's perspective is important.

 Fear is a universal emotion.
 It's felt by all living creatures sharing this world.
 Big or small, short or tall, all animals feel fear at some point in their lives.
 Fear is necessary for survival.
 Yet, the definition of what is fearful is personal.
 Whether rational or irrational, fear causes the same effects and is meant to help us survive.

 It's quite natural to be fearful of larger animals.
 When I visited for the first time a dinosaur exhibit, I was 15.
 I still feel ashamed that those life-like, large-scale dinosaurs, that were moving and roaring, scared the heck out of me!

 Despite that fear being quite irrational, I rationalized and felt that my fear felt quite primal.
 Studies have shown that humans and dinosaurs may have coexisted.
 Well, not really humans, but the ancestors of humans.